 We invite all departments and programs to submit proposals.
 As noted, we will consider many different types of initiatives and indeed welcome proposals that promote intellectual exchange in novel ways.
 All proposals must be jointly submitted by the members of at least two participating departments or programs.
 Each department or program may participate in multiple interdisciplinary submissions.

 Proposed initiatives should be designed to promote lively exchanges about issues at the forefront of interdisciplinary scholarly concern.
 The topical focus of these initiatives is open—what departments and programs think is intellectually compelling—but at the same time we will be especially attracted to initiatives that build on existing strengths and advance strategic aims.
 We anticipate supporting interdisciplinary initiatives that address many different topics – and thereby stimulate the whole of our academic community.
 We further encourage proposals that involve an active role for students, especially graduate students.

-Proposals should not exceed $15,000, and they should include plans to expend the requested support within two semesters that comprise the academic year 2017-18.
+Proposals should not exceed $15,000, and they should include plans to expend the requested support approximately within one calendar year of requesting support.
 So that we can broaden the number of participants over the years, support will not be granted for ongoing, long-term programs.
 Awards of support will be competitive.
 The Page-Barbour Committee will fund proposals that hold the greatest promise of advancing scholarly excellence.

 In this round of applications, the Committee anticipates funding five or more proposals and would support proposals that involve cost-shares by departments, programs, and other funders.

 A proposal should address, in no more than two single-spaced pages, the following: